Angelo Buono Jr.: Murders

 In October 1977, Buono and Bianchi began killing women.
 Cruising around Los Angeles, California, in Buono's car and using fake badges, the two men persuaded their victims that they were undercover police officers.
-They would then order the victims into Bianchi's Cadillac, which they claimed was an unmarked police car, and drive to Buono's home to torture and murder them.
+They would then order the victims into Bianchi's Cadillac, which they claimed was an unmarked police car, and drive to Buono's home, where they typically raped and sodomized them before killing them.
 The women and girls ranged in age from 12 to 28.
-The victims were:
+The confirmed victims were: